-As the price of gold has risen over the years, more and more outlets for selling dental scrap have become available.
-For example, right in your own town a jeweler, pawnshop, coin shop or even a dental lab may offer this service.
+As the price of gold has risen over the past decade, more and more outlets for selling dental scrap locally have cropped up.
+For example, in your own town a jeweler, pawnshop, coin shop or even a dental laboratory may offer this service.

-The downside with dealing with most local parties is that they'll just weigh your dental work (after separating it into all-metal and porcelain-covered groups) and pay you based on a standard rate.
-There won't be any assay involved (a scientific appraisal of the actual precious metal content of your items).
+The downside to dealing with the vast majority of local outlets is that they'll just weigh your dental work (after separating it into all-metal and porcelain-covered groups) and pay you based on a set standard rate.
+There won't be any metallurgical assay involved (a scientific appraisal of the actual amount of precious metal in your items).

 b) Online buyers / Precious-metal refiners.

-- When you do business with an online company who is also an actual precious-metals refiner you are, in effect, "cutting out the middleman."
+- When you do business with an online company that is also an actual precious-metals refiner you are in effect "cutting out the middleman."

-Most local gold buyers just turn around and sell the dental work they've bought to these same companies.
-So why not just do it yourself, and get the better payout rate too?
+(Most local gold buyers just turn around and sell the dental work they've bought to refining companies.
+So why not just send it yourself, and get the better payout rate too?)

-Here's details about what to look for when comparing gold buyers you've found on the web.
+Here's details about what to look for when comparing online gold buyers.

 a) Free shipping.